 Manually creating, documenting, scheduling, and optimising your performance review process is a lot of work, even for experienced HR professionals.

 If you want to make your performance review process as quick and painless as possible, then make use of CharlieHR’s reviews feature.
-You can automate recurring tasks using customisable templates and a simple review builder setup to launch employee performance reviews with minimal effort.
+You can automate recurring tasks using customisable templates (such as a 360 degree review template) and a simple review builder setup to launch employee performance reviews with minimal effort.

 Start a free trial of Charlie and turn a potentially scary, gruelling, and hard performance review experience into one that helps your entire organisation grow.